Covering Your Tracks

 If you use a search toolbar in your web browser, also remember that your searches can also be saved as part of this history.

-See details about how to delete your searched items from the following search engines:
+See details about how to delete your searched items from the following popular search engines:

 Use your email safely